renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-With the above config, every PR raised by Renovate will have the label `dependencies` while PRs containing `eslint`-related packages will instead have labels `dependencies` and `linting`, PRs for optional dependencies will have `dependencies` and `optional`, and so on for different combinations of matched rules.
+With the above config:
+ - Optional dependencies will have the labels `dependencies` and `optional`
+ - ESLint dependencies will have the label `linting`
+ - All other dependencies will have the label `dependencies`

 ## additionalBranchPrefix